euphorie/osha.oiradoc/docs/manuals/editor2.rst

                 .. figure:: images/editor/editor_skip_evaluation.png
                     :align: center
+                    :height: 300px
+                    :alt: When choosing to let the user skip the evaluation, you need to set the priority yourself.

                     *When choosing to let the user skip the evaluation, you need to set the priority yourself.*